Malaval-Ren/scbeditor2/Documents/manual.md

   **Copy color** button
     Click on it to remember the color selected.
 Click one off the pallet radio button to change it.

+  **Swap color** button
+    Click on it to remember the color selected.
+Click one off the pallet radio button to swap value of it.

   **Copy line color** button
     Click on it to remember the color line selected.
 Click one off the pallet radio button to change it.